pliu/k8soperators/docs/ManagedNamespace.md

 ```
 curl -H "Content-Type: application/json" localhost:8080/managednamespace/create -d '{"user":"<username>"}'
 ```
+If the operator is running in the cluster instead of locally, use port 8181\.

 To delete the managed namespace, simply delete the ManagedNamespace object in the namespace.
 ```